 Education 511.
 Reading Diagnosis (3) Education 621.
 Advanced Diagnosis in Reading (3) Education 631.
 Reading Clinic (3) Education 652.
 Topics in Reading Education (minimum of 3) Elementary Education 611.
-Seminar in Reading in Elementary Education (3) Secondary Education 681.
-Seminar in Secondary School Reading (3) 4.
-Electives (6-9 units) Course work within or outside the College of Education selected with the approval of 5.
+Seminar in Reading in Elementary Education (3) Secondary Education 681, Seminar in Secondary School Reading (3) Electives (6-9 units) Course work within or outside the College of Education selected with the approval of the 5.
 Education 795A-795B.
 Seminar (3-3) or Education 799A.
-Thesis (3) Secondary Curriculum and Instruction The Master of Arts degree in Education with a concentration in Secondary Curriculum and instruction, is designed as the base for applicants to increase professional competence in any of the fields typically taught in secondary schools, and for obtaining those competencies and technical skills in curriculum and instruction either generally, or in selected areas of specialization.
-Prerequisites: A basic background in education (12 units).
+Thesis (3) Secondary Curriculum and Instruction The Master of Arts degree in Education with a concentration in Secondary Curriculum and Instruction, is designed as the base for applicants to increase professional competence in any of the fields typically taught in secondary schools, and for obtaining those competencies and technical skills in curriculum and instruction either generally, or in selected areas of specialization.
+1. Prerequisites: A basic background in education (12 units).
 2. Education 690, Procedures of Investigation and Report (3 units).
-3. Core program: (6 units) to include Secondary Education 610, Curriculum Development (3 units) and 3 units from Secondary Education 613, Advanced Problems in Instruction Secondary Education 616, Recent Trends in Curriculum; Secondary Education 617, Seminar in Research in Curricular Problems.
+3. Core program: (6 units) to include Secondary Education 610, Curriculum Theory and Development in Postsecondary Education (3 units) and 3 units from Secondary Education 613, Advanced Problems in Instruction Secondary Education 616, Recent Trends in Curriculum; Secondary Education 617, Seminar in Research in Curricular Problems.
 4. Electives (15 units) selected with the approval of the graduate adviser on the basis of the student's interests, goals and needs.
 A minimum of 3 units must be in 600- or 700-numbered courses.
 A maximum of 6 units may be selected from cognate fields outside the College of Education.
 5. Education 795A-795B, Seminar, or Education 799A Thesis (3 units).
 A Master of Arts degree in Education with a concentration in curriculum and instruction in the area of occupational or adult education is also offered.
 Each student is urged to consult with the program adviser as to the specific course content of the program.
 With the adviser's approval in this 30-unit program, up to 12 units of electives may be selected in the appropriate fields related to the major occupational field.
-Special Education The Master of Arts degree in Education with a concentration in special education is designed to assist the applicant in improving performance in his roles as a classroom teacher.
-Individually designed programs have as goals increased knowledge and skill in the areas of the gifted, educationally handicapped, and mentally retarded.
-With adviser's approval, in this 30-unit program, up to 12 units (Plan B) or up to 15 units (Plan A) of electives may be chosen from courses in the elementary, secondary and special education departments, and related academic departments.
-1. Prerequisite: A basic background in education (minimum of 12 units) to include such courses as curriculum and methods, educational psychology, growth and development, and history and philosophy of education.
-2. Education 690, Procedures of Investigation and Report (3 units).
-Core program (9 units) to include: Education 660, Advanced Educational Psychology; Special Education 670, Seminar in Education of Exceptional Children; and a 600- or 700-level education course in area of specialty.
-4. Electives selected with adviser's approval.
+Special Education The Master of Arts degree in Education with a concentration in Special Education provides the knowledge and skills for professional educators who desire certification in Special Education.
+This program combines the Master of Arts degree and Special Education Specialist Credential in the following Special Education areas: Learning Handicapped; Severely Handicapped; Physically Handicapped, Gifted; and Visually Handicapped.
+The candidate is required to complete a combined MA/credential program with the following exceptions: (a) An individual who has already completed a Master of Arts degree in Education or a related area and now seeks to obtain a special education credential, or (b) An individual who wishes to seek a Master of Arts degree in Education with a concentration in Special Education separate from a credential program.
+This option would be open primarily for students who already possess the Special Education Specialist Credential or plan to pursue careers that do not require the credential.
+Students meeting either exception in (a) or (b) must obtain departmental approval and meet individually with a faculty adviser to develop a program plan.
+They must meet all prerequisites for program admission.
+The requirements for the MA/credential program are described for the various specialization areas.
+1. Prerequisites: